TRI-Actions/github-actions-module-template/README.md

     - name: Run Composite Module
       uses: <ORG>/<REPO_NAME>@main

-## Contents of the module

 ### .github/workflows/main.yaml
   This file sets the workflow for using pre-commit and will test the workflow.
-Feel free to move the pre-commit checks into

   This file has to change two areas:
-  `run-name:`

-  `runs-on: codebuild-<RUNNER_NAME>`

-  This file will test the workflow.
-It will test it by calling the workflow on the test branch.
-Ideally when using this file, you would want to push changes to the test branch and then test the pipeline by creating a pull request.

-  This file has to change three areas:
   `run-name:`

   `runs-on: codebuild-<RUNNER_NAME>`

   steps:
     - name: Run Composite Module
       uses: <ORG>/<REPO_NAME>@test